 Mottram Primary School Curriculum is delivered through engaging and exciting topics which we ensure cover the breadth and depth of the skills and knowledge from the National Curriculum.
-Using Cornerstones’ Curriculum Maestro, we have designed our new curriculum with fresh and exciting topics to specifically meet the needs of our children.
+Using our Progression Document, we have designed our curriculum with fresh and exciting topics to specifically meet the needs of our children.

 At Mottram C of E Primary School, we believe that History fires children’s inquisitiveness about the past and the wider world.
 History helps children to develop transferrable skills they can use across the curriculum and in later life, such as asking perceptive questions and thinking critically.
 Here at Mottram, we intend to–